Shilla Omuriwe Buyungo: Career

 As of 2013, Buyungo was playing for Uganda's Women's National Volleyball team as a libero.
 Buyungo played for the University of Bridgeport's Volleyball team (the Purple Knights) for two years.
 While earning an MBA at the same institution, she served as a Graduate Assistant Coach between 2007 and 2009.
 In between, she was also the Girls' Coach at the Connecticut Sports Centre (2008-2009).
 Still in the United States, Buyungo played for teams like West Port, Wilton and Fair field volleyball.

-Omuriwe has held a number of overlapping positions : between 2014 and 2018, she was the men's head coach at Kampala Amateur Volleyball Club (KAVC) and for sometime, the club's Technical Director.
+Omuriwe has held a number of overlapping positions : between 2014 and 2018, she was the men's head coach at KAVC and for some time, the club's Technical Director.
 During this time she led the team to winning the Uganda Volleyball Federation (UVF) National Volleyball League in 2014.

-In 2015 while coaching Kampala Amateur Volleyball Club (KAVC), Omuriwe became the first female coach to lead a men's team at the CAVB tournament.
+In 2015, while coaching KAVC, Omuriwe became the first female coach to lead a men's team at the CAVB tournament.

 In between, she was a youth coach for girls at Kampala International School, Uganda (KISU) (2016 -2017).
-She later coached at the International School of Uganda (ISU) between 2018 and 2019 while also coaching Kyambogo University (2017 - 2018).
+She later coached at the International School of Uganda (ISU) between 2018 and 2019 while also coaching at Kyambogo University (2017 - 2018).